-When I returned from our trip to Hawaii, I got a lot of comments.
-Most of them were positive, but a few were more along the lines of “I can’t believe you got to go to Hawaii” or “I wish I had the money to go on vacation.”
-I don’t travel as frequently as some (I wish!) but I am still asked how we are able to afford to do the traveling that we do.
+My family gets a lot of comments about our travel habits.
+Most of them are positive, but a few are more along the lines of “I can’t believe you got to go to Hawaii” or “I wish I had the money to blow on vacations like you do” We don’t travel as frequently as some (I wish!) but we are still asked how we are able to afford to do the traveling that we do.
 The answer is surprisingly simple.
 Priorities.

-Don’t get me wrong, I am certainly not judging the choices that other people make.
+Before I go on, let me just say that there is nothing wrong with doing any of those things.
 I love Starbucks just as much as anyone else!
 However, I know that buying Starbucks regularly is pretty hard on the budget.
-I try to limit myself to special occasions.
-Going out to eat is easier than cooking at home, but the costs add up.
-I have actually had someone tell me that I was lucky to be able to travel right after chatting about their brand new truck and the high payment that came along with it.
-It isn’t wrong to have a new truck, but imagine all the things that can be done without a car payment!
+I just buy delicious mocha flavored coffee and make it at home!
+Going out to eat is easier than cooking at home, but the costs add up quickly.
+I have actually had someone tell me that I was lucky to be able to travel, right after telling me all about her brand new truck and truck payment!
+It isn’t wrong to have a new truck, but you’d be amazed at the things you can do without a car payment.
 I don’t mean to sound like Dave Ramsey (although I do love Dave Ramsey) but again, it’s all about priorities.
-The number one thing that you must do if you want to save money for anything is to get on a written budget,
+The number one thing that you must do if you want to save money for anything is to get on a written budget.

 How to start a budget

 If you’re brand new to budgeting, you’re in luck.
 It really isn’t that complicated.
 We currently you You Need a Budget (YNAB) but I have used Every Dollar as well.
-I plan to do a comparison post soon, but if you plan to connect your bank account they will cost about the same amount.
+I strongly prefer YNAB, you can check out my full YNAB review over here for more details.
 If you have $50 to spare, I love YNAB and how easy it is to use.
-I have used them both and while I do recommend YNAB, Every Dollar is also a good tool.
+They also have a free 34 day trial, so you can get the hang of budgeting and see if you like it before you purchase it.
 YNAB also has tons of videos showing you exactly how to set it up and use the software.
 If you don’t want to do your budget digitally, a budget written on paper is just fine.
-There is an easy budget in The Total Money Makeover (which I highly recommend reading) or you can find free printables on Pinterest.
+There is an easy budget in The Total Money Makeover, which is also a great read.

 Upon starting a written budget, most people find out that they’re spending much more than they realized.
 You don’t necessarily need to cut all of these things out, everyone needs a little “fun” money.
 There are many ways to start saving, even simple ways like packing your own lunches.
 Once you have started your budget and established a vacation fund, figure out how much you can put toward the vacation.
 Many new budgeters notice that they are spending far too much on non-necessities.
 If you put that money toward a vacation fund instead, you’ll be off on an awesome vacation in no time.